SIGPLAN/SIGPLAN.github.io/Resources/Guidelines/SCommittee.md

     conference.
 3. To request approval from the EC Chair and Vice-Chair whenever a major change is planned for the conference.
-4. To notify the EC Chair and Vice-Chair when the membership of the SC changes.  <!-- BCP: Nobody does this, and indeed it does not really seem important. -->
-5. To have a representative attend SIGPLAN EC meetings when issues relevant to the conference are under consideration.
+4. To have a representative attend SIGPLAN EC meetings when issues relevant to the conference are under consideration.